 Innovative, compelling, and delivered with Marshall’s trademark wit and insight, this is “an immersive blend of history, economics, and political analysis that puts geography at the center of human affairs” (Publishers Weekly).

-Tim Marshall is a leading authority on foreign affairs with more than thirty years of reporting experience.
-He was diplomatic editor at Sky News and before that worked for the BBC and LBC/IRN radio.
-He has reported from forty countries and covered conflicts in Croatia, Bosnia, Macedonia, Kosovo, Afghanistan, Iraq, Lebanon, Syria, and Israel.
-He is the author of Prisoners of Geography: Ten Maps That Explain Everything About the World; The Age of Walls: How Barriers Between Nations Are Changing Our World; and A Flag Worth Dying For: The Power and Politics of National Symbols.
-He is founder and editor of the current affairs site TheWhatandtheWhy.com.
+Tim Marshall is a leading authority on foreign affairs with more than 30 years of reporting experience.
+He was diplomatic editor at Sky News, and before that was working for the BBC and LBC/IRN radio.
+He has reported from 40 countries and covered conflicts in Croatia, Bosnia, Macedonia, Kosovo, Afghanistan, Iraq, Lebanon, Syria and Israel.
+He is the author of the No. 1 Sunday Times bestsellers Prisoners of Geography and The Power of Geography; the illustrated edition of Prisoners of Geography, shortlisted for Waterstones Book of the Year; as well as Divided; Worth Dying For; and Shadowplay.

-"Fascinating reading . . . a wonderfully entertaining and lucid account, written with wit, pace and clarity.
+"A wonderfully entertaining and lucid account, written with wit, pace and clarity.
 I can’t imagine reading a better book this year." —Mirror (UK)